How to get the most of out of Disney World with toddlers and little kids

 Meeting Lightening McQueen at Disney California Adevnture

-Meeting Lightening McQueen at Disney California Adventure
+Meeting Lightning McQueen at Disney California Adventure

 We’ve been to both Disneyland and Disney World with toddlers and little kids.
 Both parks have loads for little children and you won’t be disappointed by either.
 If you have the capacity, do both!
 But that’s unrealistic for most people, so these are the things to bear in mind when making your choice.